luukfroling/BEP/parts/05-results.md

 The first 4 reconstructions of the second phantom are displayed in [](#bone_recons) and the first column displays the ground truth (GT) images as a reference.
 The rows show the reconstruction process using the model for water and bone respectively, where each column is an iteration.
 In the GT images, distinct features are visible: a bone structure in the lower left quadrant and a water structure in the top right quadrant.
 These serve as reference to evaluate the reconstruction quality.

-The first reconstruction shows that the AttU-net model accuratly recongnises the key features of the phantom, however the water feature is faint in the water density image.
+The first reconstruction shows that the AttU-net model accurately recongnises the key features of the phantom, however the water feature is faint in the water density image.
 As reconstruction progresses, the overall water density increases while the edges between distinct features of the phantom are blurred.
 The bone density image looks to converge to a state where the phantom's body has a lower density, with both water and bone features present.

 ## Visualisation comparison